 Yet in the final days of the last session, Chief Justice John Roberts, appointed by George W. Bush, voted with the liberal minority in two key cases.
 Philosophically committed to consensus-building, this is something Roberts has done at key moments since 2016, raising questions about whether he had taken Kennedy’s place as that swing vote.

-In advance of the new term, which traditionally begins on the first Monday in October, I sat down with journalist Dahlia Lithwick, a prominent legal journalist and senior editor at Slate, to talk through what we should have learned from the 2019 term, and what we can expect this fall as the court does its business during a tense and contentious presidential campaign.
+In advance of the new term, which traditionally begins on the first Monday in October, I sat down with Dahlia Lithwick, a prominent legal journalist and senior editor at Slate, to talk through what we should have learned from the 2019 term, and what we can expect this fall as the court does its business during a tense and contentious presidential campaign.

 Claire Potter [CP]: I want to start by congratulating you on another season of covering the Court in the Trump Administration.